yarda/ansible-role-tuned/README.md

 tuned
 =====

+Tuned is a tool that can (re)configure the system according to selected profile (e.g. if powersave profile is selected it optimizes the system for low power consumption).

 Currently two non-compatible versions of Tuned exists - Tuned (RHEL-7+) and Tuned legacy (RHEL-6).

-This role can install, configure (only non-legacy Tuned), and start Tuned daemon.
-It can also activate arbitrary Tuned profile or activate Tuned profile which is recommended for the machine / product (the latter is supported only on non-legacy Tuned).
+This role can install, configure, and start Tuned daemon.
+It can also activate arbitrary Tuned profile or activate Tuned profile which is recommended for the machine / product (the latter is supported only with non-legacy Tuned).
 It can also deploy custom Tuned / Tuned legacy profiles.

 Basic Tuned Profiles